zipplet/pitools/README.md

 * Configures your Raspberry Pi to use a DS3231 RTC module properly
 * Yes, even with systemd and ntpd - it "just works"

+## common

+* Common scripts used by others, don't run these.